 In time the Church, designed in the Early English style by Mr James Hine, would consist of north and south aisles, a tower, a baptistry at the south-west angle, chancel at the east end, with the organ chamber on the north side and the vestry on the south.
 Between the nave and each aisle would be an arcade of five arches springing from circular pillars, above which would be a lofty clerestory.

 The clergy-house was erected in 1887 on a triangle of land at the junction of Harwell Street with Hastings Street.
 The architect was Mr J D Sedding, of London.
 On the evening of Wednesday August 24th 1887, to celebrate the Reverend Chase moving in to his new home, Mr Cording, the people's churchwarden, in the absence of Mr Penrose Prance, and on behalf of the parishioners, presented him with a dining-room clock and a purse containing sixty-one sovereigns, while Mr Neal, on behalf of members of the Society of the Lady of Nazareth presented him with a lounge-chair upholstered in saddle-bags.
 The House was attached to the Church by a cloister, behind which was land for a schoolroom.
 Naturally the occasion was celebrated with a tea laid out in the cloister.
 The building cost about £1,800 to erect.

 Parish rooms and a Sunday School were erected in 1892.

 Plymouth's first Boy Scout troop was formed at All Saints' Church and registered at Scout Headquarters on July 4th 1908, the year that the movement was founded.

-The nave of the Church remained with a temporary roof until the building was completed in 1912 during the incumbency of the Reverend O E Anwyl.
+The nave of the Church remained with a temporary roof until the building was completed in 1912, without the planned tower, during the incumbency of the Reverend O E Anwyl.
 The architect at this time was Mr W H May.